 The Research Centre in Brain and Behaviour (RCBB) was formed in September 2013.
-Within LJMU there is a long and creditable history of research into brains and behaviour, in health and illness, based within two Schools in the Faculty of Science – Natural Sciences and Psychology, and Sport and Exercise Sciences – as well as within the Research Institute for Sport and Exercise Sciences.
+Within LJMU there is a long and creditable history of research into brains and behaviour, in health and illness, based within three Schools – Psychology, Biological and Environmental Sciences, and Sport and Exercise Sciences – as well as within the Research Institute for Sport and Exercise Sciences.
 The RCBB works to promote greater cross school and faculty involvement in research in all areas of the brain and behavioural sciences, applied psychology, cognitive psychology, sports psychology, affective neuroscience, psychopharmacology, animal behaviour, health psychology and mindfulness.

 What have we achieved?